mcdemarco/the-new-kitchen-cookbook/poultry/scaloppini.md

 ## Directions

-If turkey tenders are much more than 2/3" thick, slice to 2/3" thickness.
-Place between sheets of plastic wrap and beat with a meat tenderizer to 1/3" thickness.
-Dredge lightly in a mixture of the flour, salt, and spices.
-Fry in oil for 3 minutes per side.
-Remove from pan and keep warm.
-Add wine to pan and cook down somewhat.
-Add remaining ingredients and cook for 3 minutes.
-Pour over turkey and serve.
+1. If turkey tenders are much more than 2/3" thick, slice to 2/3" thickness.
+2. Place between sheets of plastic wrap and beat with a meat tenderizer to 1/3" thickness.
+3. Dredge lightly in a mixture of the flour, salt, and spices.
+4. Fry in oil for 3 minutes per side.
+5. Remove from pan and keep warm.
+6. Once all the tenders are cooked and removed, add wine to pan and cook down somewhat.
+7. Add remaining ingredients and cook for 3 minutes.
+8. Pour over turkey and serve.

 ## Variants